Beautiful Saint Bakhita

 Journey Into Slavery

 While Bakhita and a friend were gathering herbs one morning in the countryside, two armed men came up to them.
 They were Arab slave traders.
 They took Bakhita captive and dismissed the friend.
 Because she was too petrified to pronounce her given name, they called her Bakhita, which ironically means lucky one in Arabic.
 Only with time would the reality of her good fortune come to light; she had first to endure many sorrows.

-They started on an arduous journey of 600 miles to El Obeid.
-In her memoirs, she remembers the anguished longing for her parents and family during those first days in captivity.
+Thus, in her first days of captivity, she had to travel 600 miles to El Obeid by foot.
+In her memoirs, she remembers the anguished longing for her parents and family during those first days of bondage.
 At one point, she managed to escape with a girl about her own age.
 As they were running in the wilderness until near exhaustion, Bakhita looked up in the night sky.
 She saw a radiantly beautiful figure smiling at her and pointing which way to go.
 A few hours later, they found a cabin with a man there, who gave them food and water.
 Though she ended up back in slavery, Bakhita later believed that it was her guardian angel shining in the sky.
 Without his help, she likely would have died in the wilderness.